Shawn-Nichol/BlueTeam/Challenges/Medium/Paranoid.md

 btlo
 # Question 2
-You can see multiple attempts to try and gain access to the system, so this looks like a brute force or a dictionary attack.
+You can see multiple attempts to access the system, so this looks like a brute force or a dictionary attack.
 Brute Force
 # Question 3
 You'll see the IP address pop up multiple times in the previous search query.